Geoffrey-McGregor/CHMC-Codes/README.md

 Running _PGaussSampler_ with a specified dimension d (1024, 2560 ,5120, 10240, 20480 or 40960) on line 9 will reproduce a convergence plot as seen in **Figure 4** of the paper.

 You may choose the value of PGauss on line 5 to be 2,4 or 6.
 If you wish to choose a different value for p, you will need to reference our paper's supplemental for how to adjust the Newton solve.

+# Matlab requirements

+All of the files in this repository were tested on MATLAB version R2023b using the [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html)